Development of a Carbon Seaglider for ocean acidification Monitoring and Inorganic Carbon Processes Studies

 Start Year: 2018 | Duration: 3 years

-Partners: Alutiiq Pride Shellfish Hatchery, Kongsberg Underwater Technology
+Partners: Alutiiq Pride Shellfish Hatchery, Kongsberg Underwater Technology, National Science Foundation

 The oceanic reservoir of carbon dioxide is large, dynamic, spatially variable, and of critical importance to Earth’s climate, biogeochemical cycles, and the health of marine ecosystems.
 At present, the partial pressure of carbon dioxide (pC02) is vastly undersampled throughout the oceans owing to conventional sampling approaches that rely primarily on discrete water sample collections from dedicated research cruises, underway measurements of surface ocean properties from transiting vessels, or time series measurements from in situ sensors on fixed moorings.
 This sparse sampling coverage greatly limits our understanding of the spatial and temporal variability of carbon dioxide, the processes that control its cycling, and how its accumulation in the ocean impacts marine life via ocean acidification.
 Here, we propose to develop an autonomous Carbon Seaglider by integrating a robust, proven and highly accurate pC02 sensor (Kongsberg CONTROS HydroC C02) into a highly capable, state-of-the-art autonomous coastal underwater glider (Kongsberg Seaglider C2).